Glenview 4th of July Celebration

 Independence Day Parade

 We are thrilled to be hosting a full parade through downtown Glenview.
 Join us for our annual tradition with floats, entertainers and giveaways!
 The parade will feature parade floats and entries from local organizations and businesses.
-The theme of this year’s parade is America’s Greatest Hits.
-View the parade program.
+This year’s parade will celebrate America’s 250th Birthday!
+View the parade guidelines and apply to be a part of the parade!

 Parade Route